Aboriginal title in the United States: History

-Before Independence
+Before 1776

 Before 1763, the Colonial history of the United States was characterized by private purchases of lands from Indians.
 Many of the earliest deeds in the Eastern states purport to commemorate such transactions.

 The Royal Proclamation of 1763 changed matters, reserving for the Crown the exclusive right of preemption, requiring all such purchases to have Royal approval.
 It was also an attempt to restrain colonial settlement west of the Appalachian Mountains (see map).
 Forged versions of the Pratt-Yorke opinion of 1757 (in its authentic form, a joint opinion of Britain's Attorney General and Solicitor General regarding land purchases in India) were circulated in the colonies, edited such that it appeared to apply to purchases from Native Americans.

 The Royal Proclamation was among the enumerated complaints in the Declaration of Independence:

 He has endeavoured to prevent the Population of these States; for that Purpose ... raising the Conditions of new Appropriations of Lands.

-Articles of Confederation-era
+1776–1789

 The Confederation Congress Proclamation of 1783 prohibited the extinguishment of aboriginal title without the consent of Congress.
 But, the states, particularly New York, purchased lands from tribes during this period without the consent of the federal government.
 These purchases were not tested in court until the 1970s and 1980s, when the Second Circuit held that the Confederation Congress had neither the authority under the Articles of Confederation nor the intent to limit the ability of states to extinguish aboriginal title within their borders; thus, the Proclamation was interpreted to apply only to the federal territories.

-Post-Constitution
+Since 1789

 States had lost the ability to extinguish aboriginal title with the ratification of the United States Constitution in 1788, which vested authority over commerce with American Indian tribes in the federal government.
 Congress codified this prohibition in the Nonintercourse Acts of 1790, 1793, 1796, 1799, 1802, and 1833.

 Marshall Court

 The Marshall Court (1801—1835) issued some of the earliest and most influential opinions on the status of aboriginal title in the United States, most of them authored by Chief Justice John Marshall.
 But, without exception, the remarks of the Court on aboriginal title during this period are dicta.
 Only one indigenous litigant ever appeared before the Marshall Court, and there, Marshall dismissed the case for lack of original jurisdiction.

 Fletcher v.
 Peck (1810) and Johnson v.
-M'Intosh (1823), the first and the most detailed explorations of the subject by Marshall, respectively, both arose out of collusive lawsuits, where land speculators deceived the court with a falsified case and controversy in order to elicit the desired precedent.
+McIntosh (1823), the first and the most detailed explorations of the subject by Marshall, respectively, both arose out of collusive lawsuits, where land speculators deceived the court with a falsified case and controversy in order to elicit the desired precedent.
 In Cherokee Nation v.
 Georgia (1831) and Worcester v.
 Georgia (1832), the dicta of Marshall and the dissenting justices embraced a far broader view of aboriginal title.

 Johnson involved a pre-Revolutionary private conveyances from 1773 and 1775; Mitchel v.
 United States (1835) involved 1804 and 1806 conveyances in Florida under Spanish rule.
 In both cases, the Marshall Court continued to apply the rule that aboriginal title was inalienable, except to The Crown.